 With psychiatry, now at last a person exists.
 Also, the problem involves everything about us – our thoughts, feelings and behaviors.
 Or, how we experience and function in our life.
 What more is there?
 Here is what’s more.
 On my first day of the psychiatric rotation, we do rounds with the department chair.
 Of the ten or so people we saw who were suffering from depression, his treatment decision for most was ECT – electro-convulsive therapy, AKA, shock therapy.
 Under anesthesia, the person receives electrical current to the brain evoking a controlled convulsion/seizure.
 As primitive as it sounds and is, the treatment is very effective for some depressive conditions.
 But this is my introduction to the practice of psychiatry.
 What happened to talking with patients?

 Some “conditions,” and now I’m going to interrupt this telecast…………Time for foundational ideas, or in keeping with the spirit of a mission statement, my values.
 Words are important.
 After all, until I begin using other mediums, words are all I have in this forum.
 I call into question terms like mental – disorder – illness – condition -abnormality.
 Although this rewording will initially sound unwieldy and contrived, I prefer mindbody rather than mental or physical.
 More than prefer, using this language helps move us in the overall and much valued direction of connection, and specifically the important relationship mindbody.
 Maintaining the separation of mind from body is detrimental to addressing the myriad faces of, conditions-disorders….Rather than conditions…. how about the infinite manifestations of mindbody experience, some of which are seriously impairing and/or painful.
-In these dramatic human experiences, the ability to talk is significantly limited.
+In some of these dramatic human experiences, the ability to talk is significantly limited.
 For these sufferers, therapeutic measures other than or in addition to talking seem to be necessary.

 When beginning this blog post, I had some intention to write in an orderly and economic fashion, to in effect, “stay on course,” or, “get in, get out.”
 I have to abandon this ambition and aesthetic value in favor of a more strongly held and contrasting value.
 I’ll use the comparison of tourist and traveller.
 I can ride the tour bus and adhere to a tight schedule spelled out in the itinerary set in advance.
 Or, with a more general sense of plan, I can wander the side streets, go off road, have an unexpected conversation with a local or follow the scent.
 The traveller finds his way, the tourist’s way has already been found.